-- Submit the Questionnaire so I can contact you. - Download 11e Errata List for Students, and make all corrections in your textbook and Word Manual for the lessons listed on the Progress Folder. - Download either Getting Ready for GDP11e With Internet Explorer or Getting Ready for GDP11e With Firefox for your desired browser. - Follow the steps in these sections only: - "Allow GDP Pop-ups in Internet Explorer" or "Allow GDP Pop-ups in Firefox"; make all changes in your browser of choice. - "Add URL Favorites in Internet Explorer" and "Add URL Bookmark in Firefox"; make all changes in your browser of choice. - "Update Adobe Flash Player," "Update Java," and "Add PDF Reader."
+- Submit the Questionnaire so I can contact you. - Download 11e Errata List for Students, and make all corrections in your textbook and Word Manual for the lessons listed on the Progress Folder. - Download either Getting Ready for GDP11e With Internet Explorer or Getting Ready for GDP11e With Firefox for your desired browser. - Follow the steps in these sections only: - "Allow GDP Pop-ups in Internet Explorer" or "Allow GDP Pop-ups in Firefox"; make all changes in your browser of choice. - "Add URL Favorites in Internet Explorer" and "Add URL Bookmark in Firefox"; make all changes in your browser of choice. - "Add PDF Reader" to view PDF files.